The inferior man conquers others, the superior man conquers himself.

 When trying to establish a new, more beneficial habit, connecting it with an existing habit will facilitate its adoption.
 For instance, with that first cup of coffee or tea in the morning, instead of surfing the internet, one could make it a time to write out and visualize what is to be done that day.
 Through the association of one habit with another, the brain establishes neural connections that double the strength of both habits.

 Obviously some habits are easier to adopt, than others.
 Anything that tastes or feels especially good can easily become a habit.
-The most seductive and immediately pleasurable habits, such as sugar, opiates and other addictive drugs, and procrastination and laziness, turn out to be negative if continued.
+The most seductive and immediately pleasurable habits, such as sugar, alcohol and addictive drugs, as well as procrastination and laziness, turn out to be negative if continued.
 Habits like exercise and meditation, which can be challenging in the beginning are productive of pleasure later on, producing a host of positive responses and pleasurable feelings brought on by the internal production of powerful natural drugs, such as endorphins and dopamine, that stimulate a cascade of beneficial mental and physical responses.

 When people start exercising, they also change other, unrelated patterns in their lives, often unknowingly.
 Research has shown that people who begin exercising also start eating better and become more productive at work.
 They indulge in other bad habits less and say they feel less stressed.
 “Exercise spills over,” says James Prochaska, a University of Rhode Island researcher.
 “There’s something about it that makes other good habits easier.”